marcuzgabriel/reanimated-animation-library/README.md

 This library provides some nice animation features with the latest reanimated 2+ (hooks) update approach that is suitable for all platforms: Web, Android and iOS.
 The features are a BottomSheet, an Appear animation, a Slider and a Morphing SVG Graph component.

 ## Current progress
 - [x] ScrollViewKeyboardAvoid.
 Personally I have had a hard time using the KeyboardAvoidView from react-native or other libraries.
-Tis approach manipulates translationY position with reanimated.
+This approach manipulates translationY position with reanimated.
 This ensures a very, consistent and reusable approach for all platforms
   - [ ] Code example / integration description
 - [ ] BottomSheet
   - [ ] Aggressively scroll to top handler